 I prefer storing my records in folders on my computer’s hard drive.
 Regardless of how you decide to store your records, you should always have backups either on your hard drive, a stick drive or some other electronic device for safe keeping.
 If you decide to keep them on the hard drive only, make a back up copy to CD or DVD.
 I prefer a stick drive (flash drive) because they can be used just as you would a hard drive and you can write over an existing file (keeps from constantly buying CDs or DVDs).

 As you gather information for your family history/genealogy you should begin documenting all your sources.
 Without knowing the sources of your information, not only are you going to be back-tracking, but no one else will be able to trace your work.
 Primary source information is the most desirable.
 This is information that comes from records completed by the person you are doing research on or from someone that was there and has firsthand knowledge of the event.
 Some primary sources would be birth records, marriage or divorce records, and death records.
 If you do not have the original records of these events, you can obtain them from the Vital Records Bureau or Health Department of the state in which the event occurred.
 There will be a fee for copies of the records.
 Vital Records will usually take you back one more generation with additional names.
 Some death records will also give the name of the cemetery, city and state, where a person was buried.
 If you know the name of the cemetery along with county and state where a person is buried you can go to the Find A Grave web site (www.findagrave.com) to locate additional information for the person in question.
 Another good source of cemetery and other records is Us Gen Web (www.usgenweb.org).
 This web site is broken down by state and county which makes it a lot easier to navigate.
-For digitized records of all types, you can use the Family History site (www.familysearch,org/search/record), this is a free site.
+For digitized records of all types, you can use the Family History site www.familysearch,org, This is a free site.
 There are lots of pay sites available; the best that I have found has been Ancestry.
-Mocavo is a new genealogy search engine and it is free (www.mocavo.com), I have been very impressed with the number of records that they have found for me.

 A secondary source of information is information that is not in its original form.
 Information gathered from libraries such as books, genealogies, indexes, biographies and local histories; these are all considered secondary sources.